Startup Security: 7 Ways to Protect Your Business against Cyberattacks

 The scarcity of resources is one of the biggest reasons why start-ups fall victim to cybercrime.
 Most start-ups lack the financial capability to build a well-developed cybersecurity infrastructure.
 Some of them don’t have any form of data security at all.

-In their early days, the vast majority of start-ups don’t even have a dedicated IT team and when they do, training and budget are often insufficient.
+In their early days, the vast majority of start-ups don’t even have a dedicated IT team.
+When they do, training and budget are often insufficient.
 This leaves employees susceptible to phishing attacks and may unwittingly help in attacks.

 Some start-up entrepreneurs believe that hackers only target large organizations with mountains of customer data to steal.
 That’s not always the case.
 Cybercriminals are increasingly using automated scripts that indiscriminately seek out thousands of computer systems’ devices at a time, scanning for vulnerabilities.

-Hence, weak system security — or lack of it — makes start-ups comparatively easy to cyberattack, giving hackers readily available entry points to access and steal sensitive data.
+Hence, weak system security — or lack of it — makes start-ups comparatively easy to cyberattack.
+This gives hackers readily available entry points to access and steal sensitive data.
+All you need to consider is to use the best data management system, one that includes NoSQL database support.

 3 Threats Facing Start-Ups